 Depression

-Depression is common in MS, and in addition to any possible depression that results from coping with a chronic illness, depression in MS may be caused by damage to the nerves within certain areas of the brain.
+Depression is common in multiple sclerosis, and in addition to any possible depression that results from coping with a chronic illness, depression in multiple sclerosis may be caused by damage to the nerves within certain areas of the brain.
 Major depressive disorder is the most-common type of depression experienced, and with this form of depression, individuals feel depressed much of the time – affecting one’s sleep, appetite, motivation, ability to concentrate, interest in activities, and more.

 In all types of depression, activities of daily living can feel overwhelming and there is a tendency to believe this will never change.
-While depression in MS is often underdiagnosed and undertreated, a mental-health specialist who has experience with chronic disease should be consulted if a person with MS may be experiencing symptoms of depression.
-Participating in psychological therapy and taking antidepressant medication appear to be the most effective means of treating depression in MS.
+While depression in multiple sclerosis is often underdiagnosed and undertreated, a mental-health specialist who has experience with chronic disease should be consulted if a person with multiple sclerosis may be experiencing symptoms of depression.
+Participating in psychological therapy and taking antidepressant medication appear to be the most effective means of treating depression in multiple sclerosis.

 Depression Versus Sadness and Fatigue